 Before I began my curatorial duties here at Interesting Thing of the Day, I had never really wondered when the wheel was invented, much less why it was invented.
 That’s obvious, isn’t it?
 Everyone knows the wheel was invented to enable people to move stuff around more easily—a revolutionary alternative (so to speak) to carrying, pushing, or dragging heavy objects.
 Surprisingly enough, some historians and archeologists aren’t so sure about that.
 There is in fact a fairly good case for the hypothesis that the wheel was invented to facilitate pottery making.

 The wheel was almost certainly invented in Mesopotamia—present-day Iraq.
-Estimates on when this may have occurred range from 5500 to 3000 B.C., with most guesses closer to a 4000 B.C. date.
-The oldest artifacts with drawings that depict wheeled carts date from about 3000 B.C., though for all anyone knows, the wheel was in use for centuries before these drawings were made.
+Estimates on when this may have occurred range from 5500 to 3000 BCE The oldest wooden wheel discovered so far (in Slovenia, not in Mesopotamia) dates to about 3150 BCE, though for all anyone knows, wheels were already in use in various places for centuries by that point.
 But there is also evidence from the very same period of time that wheels were used for pottery.

 Drinking and Driving

-It was around 3000 B.C. that the first goblets appeared.
-Clay goblets are normally made by throwing them on a wheel in two parts—first the bowl, then the stem (including the foot).
-This makes for a far more smooth and regular shape than could be achieved by manual coiling, and since the oldest surviving goblets bear the telltale signs of wheel manufacture, it is plausible that wheels were used for pottery before they were used for transportation.
-For that matter, it’s conceivable—though admittedly a wild and improbable speculation—that the wheel was invented for the express purpose of making goblets.
-Be that as it may, it is virtually certain that historically, the preferred way to make goblets was to throw them.
+It was around 3000 BCE that the first goblets appeared.
+Clay goblets, along with bowls and other vessels, are normally made by throwing them on a wheel.
+This makes for a far smoother and more regular shape than could be achieved by manual coiling, and since the oldest surviving goblets bear the telltale signs of wheel manufacture, it is plausible that wheels were used for pottery before they were used for transportation.